nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Jobs are Python code and can be tested as such, usually via [Django unit-test features](https://docs.djangoproject.com/en/stable/topics/testing/).
 That said, there are a few useful tricks specific to testing Jobs.

 While individual methods within your Job can and should be tested in isolation, you'll likely also want to test the entire execution of the Job.
-Nautobot 1.3 introduced a few enhancements to make this simpler to do, but it's also quite possible to test under Nautobot 1.2 with a bit more effort.
+Nautobot 1.3.3 introduced a few enhancements to make this simpler to do, but it's also quite possible to test in earlier releases with a bit more effort.

-### Nautobot 1.3 and later
+### Nautobot 1.3.3 and later

-The simplest way to test the entire execution of Jobs from 1.3 on is via calling the `nautobot.utilities.testing.run_job_for_testing()` method, which is a helper wrapper around the `run_job` function used to execute a Job via Nautobot's Celery worker process.
+The simplest way to test the entire execution of Jobs from 1.3.3 on is via calling the `nautobot.utilities.testing.run_job_for_testing()` method, which is a helper wrapper around the `run_job` function used to execute a Job via Nautobot's Celery worker process.

 Because of the way `run_job_for_testing` and more specifically `run_job()` works, which is somewhat complex behind the scenes, you need to inherit from `nautobot.utilities.testing.TransactionTestCase` instead of `django.test.TestCase` (Refer to the [Django documentation](https://docs.djangoproject.com/en/stable/topics/testing/tools/#provided-test-case-classes) if you're interested in the differences between these classes - `TransactionTestCase` from Nautobot is a small wrapper around Django's `TransactionTestCase`).

-A simple example of a Job test case for 1.3.x and forward might look like the following:
+A simple example of a Job test case for 1.3.3 and forward might look like the following:

 ```python
 from nautobot.extras.models import Job, JobLogEntry